marhop/droidsfmin/README.md

                                      (one PUID per line)
              --include-supertypes    include file formats that are supertypes of the selected formats
+             --include-subtypes      include file formats that are subtypes of the selected formats
     -l       --list                  return a list of PUIDs instead of XML -o FILE  --output=FILE           output file